Junna (singer): Career

-JUNNA made her singing career debut as the singing voice of Mikumo Guynemer, the lead vocalist of the group Walküre from the anime Macross Δ. She was only 14 years old when she performed in the unit's digital single "Ikenai Borderline" released at the end of December 2015, making her the youngest singer to debut in the anime franchise's 35 year history.
+JUNNA made her singing career debut as the singing voice of Mikumo Guynemer, the lead vocalist of the group Walküre from the anime Macross Δ. She was only 14 years old when she performed in the unit's digital single "Ikenai Borderline" released at the end of December 2015, making her the youngest singer to debut in the anime franchise's 35-year history.

 In March 2017, her solo debut was decided and she performed a live tour in Tokyo, Nagoya and Osaka.
 Her first mini album "Vai!
 Ya!
 Vai!" was released in June 2017.

 In 2017, she performed "Here", the first opening theme song for the anime The Ancient Magus' Bride.
 The single for "Here" was released in November 2017.

 In 2018, she performed a second live tour in Sendai, Tokyo, Osaka, and Nagoya.
 The tour was done to celebrate the release of her first single.
 During the tour, she also announced that a second single, which would include the ending theme song for the Lord of Vermilion anime, was to be released in July.

 In 2019, she performed "Kono Yubi Tomare", a theme song for the second season anime of Kakegurui.

 In 2021, she performed "Umi to Shinju", the opening theme song for the anime Fena: Pirate Princess.

+In 2022, she performed "Kaze no Oto Sae Kikoenai", used as the opening theme to Sabikui Bisco.
+The following year, she sang "Dear", which was used as the opening theme to the second season of The Ancient Magus Bride.